vemonet/libre-chat/docs/docs/index.md

 If you are looking for more mature tools to play with LLMs locally we recommend to look into those really good projects:

+* [chat-langchain](https://github.com/langchain-ai/chat-langchain): chat UI for LangChain
+* [ollama](https://github.com/jmorganca/ollama): Get up and running with Llama 2 and other large language models locally
 * [GPT4All](https://gpt4all.io): open-source LLM chatbots that you can run anywhere
 * [llm](https://github.com/simonw/llm): Python library for interacting with Large Language Models, both via remote APIs and models that can be installed and run on your own machine, by Simon Willison (checkout their blog [simonwillison.net](https://simonwillison.net), for a lot of really well written articles about LLMs)
 * [vLLM](https://github.com/vllm-project/vllm): A high-throughput and memory-efficient inference and serving engine for LLMs (includes OpenAI-compatible server, requires GPU)
 * [ChatDocs](https://github.com/marella/chatdocs): UI to Chat with your documents offline, by the developer of [ctransformers](https://github.com/marella/ctransformers)
 * [localGPT](https://github.com/PromtEngineer/localGPT): Chat with your documents on your local device using GPT models
 * [text-generation-webui](https://github.com/oobabooga/text-generation-webui): A Gradio web UI for Large Language Models
-* [ollama](https://github.com/jmorganca/ollama): Get up and running with Llama 2 and other large language models locally